miree/gvi/examples/wr-cores/README.md

-# A Testbench for the [WhiteRabbit core](https://ohwr.org/project/wr-cores)
+# A testbench for the [WhiteRabbit core](https://ohwr.org/project/wr-cores)
 This testbench is based on the repositories linked at the bottom of this page: https://ohwr.org/project/wr-cores/wikis/Wrpc-release-v42

 The WhiteRabbit core can be simulated with GVI.
-WhiteRabbit has a VHDL codebase but ueses a few Verilog modules (an LM32 CPU and a 1-wire module) Compiling the examples requires hdlmake.
+WhiteRabbit has a VHDL codebase but ueses a few Verilog modules (an LM32 CPU and a 1-wire module).
+Compiling the examples requires hdlmake.

-To compile and run the example:
+To compile and run the testbench:

 ```bash
 [gvi/examples/wr-cores]$ git submodule init